mperdeck/wn/README.md

 I included the .js and .css files for AngularJs, jQuery and Bootstrap in the solution rather than using a CDN.
 This to reduce the number of failure points for this demo.
 CDN failure can be dealt with by code that falls back to a different CDN and then to the solution itself, but I wanted to keep it simple.

-I included the node_modules folders in source control to save you the hassle of loading them yourself.
-Normally I would exclude them, similar to the NuGet packages.

 #Running the site#

 (You may have noticed that I used 1) 2) etc. for list numbering, rather than 1.
 2. as used in Markdown.
 Problem with the Markdown is that it resets the numbers after a code block.
-So consistently using non-Markdown numbering).
+So consistently using non-Markdown numbering here).

 1) Grab the zip file from this repo and unzip in a clean folder.
 Use a short folder path such as `C:\Tests\MattPerdeck`.
-The test frameworks used in this project are Node based, and node_modules can create very deep folder structures (normally you wouldn't put them in source control, but I wanted to save you the hassle of loading them).
+The test frameworks used in this project are Node based, and node_modules can create very deep folder structures.

 2) Load the `Numbers.sln` solution file in Visual Studio (I used Visual Studio 2013).